 Inbound isn't just a fad.
 It's the new proven and more efficient way to grow your MSP with leads costing 61% less than outbound marketing leads.
 According to the Return on Investment from Inbound Marketing through Implementing HubSpot Software prepared by a student at the Massachusetts Institute of Technology (MIT), inbound results in more:

 Not only can MSP digital marketing increase website visitors, leads, and sales, but it also results in:

-As a result of these benefits, MIT suggests that customers are spending significantly more on inbound marketing because it is more effective at helping the organization achieve it's goals.
+As a result of these benefits, MIT suggests that customers spend significantly more on inbound marketing because it is more effective at helping the organization achieve its goals.
 Three of the most powerful inbound marketing tools are content creation through blogging, social media, and email marketing.

 Simply put, the days of searching for customers and aggressively trying to sell them is over.
 Instead, customers prefer to be engaged through conversation.
 It's imperative for MSPs to use inbound marketing to start this conversation and position their brand as an industry and thought leader.